georgepaterson/lamp-setup/README.md

 ### Gzip

-When adding a new virtual host it is recommended that gzip compression is added to the host entry>
+When adding a new virtual host it is recommended that gzip compression is used.
+This can be as simple as adding AddOutputFilterByType, although mod_filter will give greater granularity.

 	AddOutputFilterByType DEFLATE text/html text/plain text/xml text/css text/javascript